liqudefi-xyz/main/README.md

-# Liquid Splits
+# Liquid Split

-- the unofficial plug-in for the [0xSplits](https://www.0xsplits.xyz/) hyperstructure. 🔌
+- the unofficial plug-in for the [0xSplits](https://www.0xsplits.xyz/) hyperstructure.

 ### Features

-- bring-your-own-nft. 🌈
-- equitable when one holder owns multiple nfts. 💰
-- supports Zora / OpenSea / 0xSplits / etc. 🍄

 ### Example